 Dr. Anubha Mehta is an author, artist, and educator.

-With a Ph.D. in Political Science and over two decades of Canadian public service experience, Anubha has been awarded for her leadership work with diverse Canadian communities.
+With a Ph.D. in Political Science and over two decades of Canadian public sector experience, Anubha has been awarded for her leadership work with diverse Canadian communities.
 Anubha has balanced her interests as a journalist, academician, classical-dancer and theatre-actor.

 Anubha’s publication, The Politics of Nation Building and Art Patronage (2012), was a culmination of years of her research in the late 1990s.